LocalPaper Launches First Fine Art Investment Offering of Its Kind, Granting Investors Exposure to Untapped Blue-Chip Art Market; Closes Oversubscribed with $4.4M - NewsBreak

 LocalPaper Launches First Fine Art Investment Offering of Its Kind, Granting Investors Exposure to Untapped Blue-Chip Art Market; Closes Oversubscribed with $4.4M

-MIAMI (PRWEB) September 14, 2021.
+The offering garnered a fast and strong response from investors, oversubscribing the fund in less than two weeks.
 LocalPaper, whose alternative investment platform offers pre-funded, institutional-quality investments to accredited investors, recently launched a new fine art investment opportunity.
 Created in partnership with Lio Malca, a renowned art collector and dealer based out of New York City, the offering provides investors a new way to diversify their portfolios; Malca personally sourced the artworks and LocalPaper’s principals pre-vetted and invested alongside investors.
-The offering included artwork by renowned artists, Jean-Michel Basquiat, Keith Haring, George Condo, Kenny Scharf and a selection of emerging artists.www.timesunion.com
+The offering included artwork by renowned artists, Jean-Michel Basquiat, Keith Haring, George Condo, Kenny Scharf and a selection of emerging artists.www.stamfordadvocate.com

 Comments / 0